jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 ## Fermentation

-At the time of writing this is being fermented.
-The carboy is being kept in the basement which typically hovers in the low 60&deg;s and wrapped in a fermwrap targeting 70&deg;-72&deg;F.
+The carboy was kept in the basement which typically hovers in the low 60&deg;s and wrapped in a fermwrap targeting 70&deg;-72&deg;F.

 <div class="grid-container">
   <img src="/images/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2/fermentation_1.jpg" >